DennieCodes/Med-Guardian/journals/dennie_chan.md

 - Creating the models, queries and routers for the pharmacies api

-- I learned to utilize the authenticator in my routes.
+- I learned to utilize the authenticator in my routes because creating a pharmacy entry required a user to be logged in so that the pharmacy entry can be associated with them.

 ## 11/14/23